dipkorimon/Rapid-Weather/README.md

 # Rapid Weather

-Access current weather data for any location including over 200,000 cities We collect and process weather data.
+Access current weather data for any location including over 200,000 cities.

 Rapid Weather is a web application that provides users with real-time or forecasted weather information.
 This application is designed to help users stay informed about current weather conditions, temperature, humidity, wind speed, precipitation, and other relevant meteorological data for a specific location or multiple locations.